l-ucky/4Chan-Web-Scraper/README.md

 - Written in R
 - Uses the following libraries: rvest, tidyverse, tidytext, ggplot2, wordcloud
 - If you don't have these installed in your RStudio software, then install them.
-- After installing, and copything this script into your RStudio IDE you can skim the board index
+- After installing, and copying this script into your RStudio IDE you can skim the board index